Value of Truth in Photography

 Truth gives power.
 It embodies trust and integrity, and will lead to customer loyalty.
 Although there is nothing innately wrong with manipulating images, it can mislead and discourage when unannounced or misplaced.

 Here, the famous portrait of President Lincoln is actually his head pasted on the body of politician John Calhoun.

 Manipulating images is a skill, a trade, and can even be an art.
 These manipulations can empower us with the ability to create situations that do not even exist.
 They allow us to go beyond reality, and tap into our creativity to alter our visions and create subsequent forms of our imagination.
 This really is a great thing and there are times where it should be implemented in marketing and art; we just need to know when.

 For companies that really do have a great product or service to offer, representing them as they truly are gives validity to what they offer.
 Especially on websites, where people go to quickly learn about what is offered, truly representative images give an edge by promoting the reality of what is offered.
-With this edge, companies or individuals can rely on their ability to persuade clients through a real product that is represented how it is actually offered.
+With this edge, companies or individuals can rely on their ability to persuade clients through a real product that is represented as it is actually offered.
 This can be rare.
-For instance, just because we see a magazine ad for age-defying skin cream and a middle aged woman with less than a few wrinkles happily applying it to her skin, does not mean that we will be able to look like this person after a week of using the cream—or even ever.
+For instance, just because we see a magazine ad for age-defying skin cream and a middle-aged woman with few wrinkles happily applying it to her skin does not mean that we will be able to look like this person after a week of using the cream—or even ever.
 In this context, the photography is not speaking the truth.
-The Dove Self Esteem Fund did a good job of highlighting how images are altered from start to finish in this brief and informative film:
+The Dove Self-Esteem Fund did a good job of highlighting how images are altered from start to finish in this brief and informative film:

 I will not say that this type of marketing is evil or wrong (that is a whole other debate), but I will say that it is not placing truth behind its photography.
 This isn’t to say that some of these products may work—they may even work well—but by shading the reality of what is being sold, we are stepping away from truly representative photography.